-The climate in the Midwest is a topic that is brought up often when looking at creating public amenities that are aimed at getting pedestrians to stay and walk outdoors for an extended period.
+Harsh Midwestern winters create a demand for weather protection in heavily used pedestrian areas.
+To be a successful retail environment, the north side of 2nd Street SW could benefit from this strategy.
 There were several options for weather protection discussed in the public input process.
 Pedestrian subways and skyways were brought up because of the existing system that people are accustomed to in Downtown Rochester.
-Skyways could work well on the north side of 2nd street, but a skyway that crosses over 2nd street would go directly into Saint Marys Historic Façade and could reduce the visual appeal of the front lawn and hospital in general.
-Another problem with creating multiple different levels for pedestrian movements is that the density of an area needs to be high to ensure that none of the created levels would be left abandoned by the pedestrians.
-Creating too many levels usually leads to people leaving the street level, which makes stopping at a district less appealing to vehicular traffic.
+Skyways could work well on the north side of 2nd street, but a skyway that crosses over 2nd street would go directly into Saint Marys historic façade and could reduce the visual appeal of the front lawn and hospital in general.
+In addition, multiple levels for pedestrian use often "robs" the street of activity, compromising the retail environment and leaving the district much less appealing.